This content was recently updated by Sudhir Singh on April 23, 2025 to improve accuracy.

 State-wise Leadership:

-- Uttar Pradesh leads in total number of sanctioned and completed houses under PMAY-G.
+- Uttar Pradesh leads in the total number of sanctioned and completed houses under PMAY-G.

 - Maharashtra, Tamil Nadu, and Andhra Pradesh have excelled in PMAY-U implementation.